jamesthekee/jamesthekee.github.io/README.md

 ## Welcome to my page

-I'm an undergraduate computer science student with a broad interest in the Computer Science and Mathematics.
+I'm an undergraduate cs student with a broad interest in the Computer Science and Mathematics.
 Some of my projects are available here on github.
 Here they are:

 [My Password manager](https://github.com/jamesthekee/password-manager)

 [My Project Euler solutions](https://github.com/jamesthekee/project-euler)

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).